-If you have been around someone who was identified as a close contact to a person with COVID-19, you should closely monitor yourself for any symptoms of COVID-19.
-You do not need to self-quarantine.
+If you have been around someone who was identified as a close contact to a person with COVID-19, closely monitor yourself for any symptoms of COVID-19.
+You do not need to self-quarantine unless you develop symptoms or if the person identified as a close contact develops COVID-19.